BlissRoms/Documentation-old/docs/BlissRoms/build-guide.md

 Now, we’re ready to initialize.
 We need to tell `repo` which manifest to read:

-    repo init -u https://github.com/BlissRoms/platform_manifest.git -b p9.0
+    repo init -u https://github.com/BlissRoms/platform_manifest.git -b q

-`-b` is for the branch, and we’re on `p9.0`, Android Pie.
+`-b` is for the branch, and we’re on `q`, Android 10.
 It’ll take a couple of seconds.
 You may need to type `y` for the color prompt.

 Then sync the source: